Stacey Abrams to guest star in 'black-ish' animated episode

 The two episodes are airing as a one-hour television special and will focus on following the family "as they navigate the upcoming presidential election," a description added.

 Both episodes will be directed by Matthew A. Cherry, whose animated short film "Hair Love" won an Oscar.
-Graham Towers & Ben Deeb wrote the animated episode.
+Graham Towers and Ben Deeb wrote the animated episode.

-The special will set the stage for the official return of 'black-ish' on October 21.
+The special will set the stage for the official return of "black-ish" on Oct.
+21.

 (0) comments